 Take advantage of the many assistive listening devices which are designed to help you hear better in specific situations― both in your home and in public places.
 There are attachments to aid communication on the telephone, help you listen to the television or radio, and even hear the doorbell.
 When attending lectures, request that speakers use microphones or FM systems.
 Assistive listening devices can be used alone or with hearing devices to boost their benefits.

 Plan for public listening environments

 Consider your hearing needs when planning to go out to eat, see a show or attend a lecture or meeting.
 Check a restaurant’s noise rating before reserving a table and try to go at times when it is less busy.
-Ask for a quiet table against a wall or in a quiet corner, or a booth if available.
-If you’re going to a play, concert, lecture or meeting, ask for an assistive listening device and arrive early to secure a seat close to the sound.
-If attending a meeting, ask the chairperson to ensure that only one person talks at a time and ask for a copy of the agenda so you know what will be discussed next.
+Ask for a quiet table in a quiet corner, or a booth if available.
+If you’re going to a play, concert, lecture or meeting ask for an assistive listening device and arrive early to secure a seat close to the sound.
+If attending a meeting, ask the chairperson to ensure that only one person talks at time and ask for a copy of the agenda so you know what will be discussed next.